sourmash-bio/sourmash/doc/using-sourmash-a-guide.md

 (When we have blog posts or publications providing more formal guidance, we'll link to them here!)

-## What scaled values should I use?
+## What resolution should my signatures be / how should I compute them?

-Right now it's a bit hand-wavy, but:
+sourmash supports two ways of choosing the resolution or size of your signatures: using `-n` to specify the maximum number of hashes, or `--scaled` to specify the compression ratio.
+Which should you use?

 We suggest calculating all your signatures using `--scaled 1000`.
 This will give you a compression ratio of 1000-to-1 while